apache/opendal/docs/rfcs/0561-list-metadata-reuse.md

 Add complexity to `DirEntry`.
 To use the improved features of `DirEntry`, users have to explicitly check the existence of metadata fields.

+The size of `DirEntry` increased from 40 bytes to 80 bytes, a 100% percent growth requires more memory.

 # Rational and alternatives

 The largest drawback of performance usually comes from network or hard disk operations.
-By extending the fields of DirEntry, we could avoid many redundant requests.
+By adding an `MetaLite` field in `DirEntry`, we could avoid many redundant requests.

 ## alternative implementation

-Simply extend the `DirEntry` structure as:
+Simply extend `DirEntry`:
 ```rust
 pub struct DirEntry {
     acc: Arc<dyn Accessor>,